On this the 249th anniversary of the founding of La Poste de Saint Louis, I want to thank you.

 But Auguste, who you mentored and chose as your first lieutenant settled all of your accounts and he, and Jean Pierre, and all of your daughters flourished in the village that you so wisely laid out.

-The streets of downtown St. Louis continue to this very day to run as you drew them out that first winter at Fort de Chartres, except in the village proper, which is now a beautiful park – and soon to become even better.
+The streets of downtown St. Louis continue to this very day to run as you sketched them out that first winter at Fort de Chartres, except in the village proper, which is now a beautiful park – and soon to become even better.

 Because of your vision and foresight St. Louis never flooded until they began to cut away the bluffs for a proper landing.
 But by then it was necessary because we had become the great gateway to the Pacific Ocean with all trails west leading from Saint Louis.